-For undergraduate students, the minimum required grade point average of 2.0 and completion rate of 67% or better must be achieved by the end of the semester in which the student is placed on suspension, resulting with the student being suspended from the college for a 16-week semester.
-For graduate students, the minimum required grade point average of 3.0 and completion rate of 67% or better must be achieved by the end of the semester in which the student is placed on academic suspension and the student will be suspended from the college for a 16-week semester.
-Students are notified of academic suspension in writing.
+For undergraduate students, the minimum required grade point average of 2.0 and completion rate of 67% or better must be achieved by the end of the semester in which the student is placed on suspension, resulting in the student being suspended from the college for a 16-week semester.
+For graduate students, the minimum required grade point average of 3.0 and completion rate of 67% or better must be achieved by the end of the semester in which the student will be suspended from the college for a 16-week semester.
+Student will be suspended from the college for a 16-week semester in which the student is placed on academic suspension and the student will be suspended from the college for a 16-week semester.